 Get up 1.5 hours earlier than normal.
-If you are already getting up at 4, don't shake your head in disgust.
+Don't shake your head in disgust if you are already getting up at 4.
 This plan isn't for you.
 For those who normally get up at 6 or 6:30 am, start getting up at 4:30 or 5.
 Stumble to the coffee pot (which you loaded the night before) and hit the “go” button.

 While the coffee is brewing, go take a quick shower and wake up.
-Head back to the coffee, grab a cup and sit down at your computer (which you also set up the night before).
+Head back to the coffee, grab a cup, and sit at your computer (which you also set up the night before).

 Study for an hour.
-If you refuse to watch your scheduled lecture, then hammer NINJA MCQ as a last resort vs going back to bed.
+If you refuse to watch your scheduled lecture, hammer NINJA MCQ as a last resort vs. going back to bed.

 Notice that checking your e-mail, social media, sports news apps, or news was nowhere in this sequence.